OneGov/dev/README.md

 About OneGov: http://onegov.readthedocs.org/en/latest

+Requirements:

+    - Python 3.4+
+    - Postgres 9.3+
+    - POSIX platform (Linux, FreeBSD, macOS)

+Optional:
+    - Memcached 1.4+
+    - Elasticsearch 5.5+

 ## Install the Development Environment

-Requires Python 3.4+.
+To install, create a new virtual environment and run make:

+    virtualenv -p python3 .
+    make install

+## Update the Development Environment

+To get the latest updates and sources run:

+    make update

+To apply schema-changes to your database:

+    onegov-core upgrade

+## Fix Build Errors

 OneGov requires the following packages:

     - libxml2
     - libxslt

-Those should be downloaded and built automatically when you run buildout.
+Those should be downloaded and built automatically during installation.

 For that to work you need the python development files.
 On OSX those should be already installed if you installed Python 3 trough homebrew.